- Page 1 Huawei Mate 20 Pro Review

 Why buy the Huawei Mate 20 Pro?

-The Huawei Mate 20 Pro is easily the most feature-packed phone you can buy right now.
+The Huawei Mate 20 Pro is easily the most feature-packed phones, even nearly a year after it was announced.
 It has a fantastic camera, superb screen, competition-beating battery life and plenty of additional tricks alongside.

-Huawei’s phones just keep on getting better.
 The Mate 20 Pro is full of great features and offers up an excellent alternative to any other flagship phone on the market right now.
+Even a year after launch, and with the Mate 30 Pro also now official,

 Score in detail